InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Experiments

 \subsection{Ablation Studies}

-\textbf{Effectiveness of Pre-training.} As shown in Figure~\ref{figure:ablation_study_on_pretraining}, we assess the impact of pre-training by comparing our model with a version trained from scratch.
+\textbf{Impact of Pre-training.} As shown in Figure~\ref{figure:ablation_study_on_pretraining}, we assess the impact of pre-training by comparing our model with a version trained from scratch.
 The removal of the pre-training stage resulted in an overall performance drop of 51.6\%, with the average success rate falling from 77.0\% to 25.4\%.
-In severe cases, the baseline failed completely, while our model retained high proficiency.
-This finding suggests that pre-training acts as a crucial inductive prior, effectively stabilizing the optimization process and allowing the model to inherit foundational manipulation skills.
-As a result, our model achieves a significantly higher success rate on downstream tasks by building upon the robust capabilities acquired during pre-training.
+In severe cases, the baseline failed completely, while the pre-trained model retained high proficiency.
+This finding suggests that pre-training acts as a crucial inductive prior.

+\textbf{Impact of Pre-training Datasets}.
+As shown in \Cref{table:ablation_study_on_dataset}, we evaluate the efficacy of different pre-training data sources.
+Training on simulation data alone already yields strong results on RoboTwin 2.0 (88.3\%/88.5\% on Easy/Hard), but generalizes less well to real-world tasks (53.3\% on Place flower and 33.3\% on Sort parts).
+Incorporating human videos improves simulation performance (up to 89.4\%/89.3\%) and slightly benefits real-world generalization (specifically improving Sort parts to 40.0\%).
+Most notably, jointly pre-training on heterogeneous data sources (human videos, synthetic data, and real-world demonstrations) achieves the best overall performance, and substantially enhances real-world manipulation performance (reaching 60.0\% on Place flower and 53.3\% on Sort parts).
+This demonstrates the effectiveness of our joint training strategy.

-\textbf{Effectiveness of Generation Expert.} To evaluate the contribution of the generation expert, we conduct a key ablation study by comparing InternVLA-A1 (3B) with that without the generation expert.
-The experimental results are shown in \Cref{figure:ablation_study_on_gen_expert}.
+\textbf{Impact of Generation Expert.} To evaluate the contribution of the generation expert, we conduct a key ablation study by comparing InternVLA-A1 (3B) with the variant without the generation expert.
+The experimental results are presented in \Cref{figure:ablation_study_on_gen_expert}.
 The results demonstrate that InternVLA-A1 (3B) outperforms the ablated version (without the generation expert) in 11 out of 12 real-world tasks, achieving performance gains ranging from 6.7\% to 53.3\%.
-Notably, removing the generation expert significantly reduces the average success rate from 77.0\% to 57.6\%.
+Notably, removing the generation expert significantly reduces the average success rate from 77.0\% to 57.6\%, with the most substantial decline observed in dynamic manipulation tasks ( Express Sorting and In-motion Ingredient Picking).
 This ablation study validates the superiority of the proposed generation expert and the unified architecture integrating understanding, generation, and action.